This post may contain affiliate links. Read our disclosure policy here.

 Start by preheating the oven to 200F.
 Line a large baking sheet with parchment paper.
 Wash and chop the fruit, if using strawberries, remove the leafy green tops. - Blend

 Place the chopped fruit in a blender and puree until smooth.
-Add honey, if desired, and blend to combine. - Bake
+Add honey, if desired, and blend to combine.
+If making strawberry leather, which has tiny seeds, pass the pureed berries through a colander before baking. - Bake

 Allow the fruit leather to cool down for 4 hours or overnight before cutting into long strips.

-You can also watch how the recipe comes together in this video:
+First time making fruit leather?
+Watch how easy this recipe comes together in this video:

 How to Make Fruit Leather – EASY